Jim Thome: Los Angeles Dodgers (2009)

 On August 31, 2009, the White Sox traded Thome to the Los Angeles Dodgers along with financial considerations for minor league infielder Justin Fuller.
 Thome waived his no-trade clause because he thought the Dodgers could win the World Series, but Thome's only appearances with the Dodgers were as a pinch hitter, due to chronic foot injuries that limited his mobility.
 Thome reunited with former Cleveland teammate Manny Ramirez in Los Angeles.
-He hit .235 (4-for-17) with no home runs and three RBI in 17 games with the Dodgers.
+He hit .235 (4-for-17) with no home runs and three RBIs in 17 games with the Dodgers.
 After the season, Thome filed for free agency.

 Minnesota Twins (2010–2011)

 On January 26, 2010, Thome signed a one-year, $1.5 million contract with the Minnesota Twins.
 Thome hit his first home run with the Twins on April 8, during the Twins' season-opening road trip.
 The Twins opened Target Field, their new home stadium, on April 12, 2010.
 This was the third time in Thome's career that his team had opened a new stadium – the 1994 Cleveland Indians when they opened Jacobs Field, and the 2004 Philadelphia Phillies when they opened Citizens Bank Park.
 On July 3, Thome hit two home runs, passing fellow Twin Harmon Killebrew for tenth on the all-time home run list.
 The game was stopped and the Twins played a pre-recorded message from Killebrew congratulating Thome on the accomplishment, during which Killebrew noted he was happy Thome did it while a member of the Twins.
 Thome hit the first walk-off hit in Target Field on August 17, a 445-foot two-run home run in the bottom of the 10th inning against the White Sox.
 It was the 12th walk-off home run of his career, tying him for the most all time (a record he subsequently broke).
 On September 4, Thome again hit two home runs in a single game to tie and then pass Mark McGwire for the ninth spot on the career home run list.
 Thome surpassed Frank Robinson's home run total on September 11, when he hit his 587th career home run in the top of the 12th inning in Cleveland.
 Toward the end of the season, Thome commented that playing with the Twins made him feel rejuvenated.
-He finished the 2010 season with a .283 average, 25 home runs and 59 RBI in 108 games.
+He finished the 2010 season with a .283 average, 25 home runs and 59 RBIs in 108 games.
 Thome posted his best slugging percentage since 2002.

 In January 2011, Thome accepted a one-year, $3 million contract with incentives to continue playing for the Twins.
 On July 17, Thome hit the longest home run ever at Target Field, a 490 ft home run into the upper deck in right-center field.
 He hit his 599th and 600th career home runs (in consecutive at-bats) at Comerica Park in Detroit on August 15, making him only the eighth player to achieve that home run total.